 1. What ZYDOL Solution for Injection is and what it is used for

-ZYDOL Solution for Injection is used for the treatment of moderate to severe pain.
+ZYDOL Solution for Injection has been given to you for the treatment of moderate to severe pain.

-2. What you need to know before you take ZYDOL Solution for Injection
+2. What you need to know before you receive ZYDOL Solution for Injection

 Do not take ZYDOL Solution for Injection